Quick Info:Find a Doctor Locations Nearby Get Medical Care Share this page

 Dr. Jennifer Campbell began her academic training at The University of Arizona where she earned her B.S. in Health Sciences with minors in Chemistry and Business.
 After completing her undergraduate training, she worked for McKesson Specialty helping indigent patients gain access to medications.
 Wishing to continue her education, Dr. Campbell enrolled at UNC Eshelman School of Pharmacy and graduated in 2011 with a Doctorate in Pharmacy.
 She went on to complete a PGY1 Pharmacy Practice Residency at FirstHealth of the Carolinas.

 Dr. Campbell is a Clinical Staff Pharmacist at FirstHealth Moore Regional Hospital.
-She is currently serving as a preceptor in training for the General Medicine practice experience of the PGY1 residency program and recently became BCPS certified.
+She is currently serving as a preceptor for the PGY1 General Medicine rotation as well as the Longitudinal Education rotation.

 Dr. Heather Gibson began her academic career at Colorado School of Mines where she earned her B.S. in Chemical Engineering with a minor in Public Affairs.
 After working several years in the engineering field, her desire to work in healthcare led her to enroll at Mercer University College of Pharmacy where she received a Doctorate of Pharmacy in 2011.
 After graduation, she completed a PGY1 Pharmacy Practice Residency at FirstHealth of the Carolinas Moore Regional Hospital.
-She is BCPS certified and is currently pursuing a certificate in Antimicrobial Stewardship through the Society of Infectious Disease Pharmacists.
+She is board certified in both pharmacotherapy and infectious diseases and has completed a certificate in Antimicrobial Stewardship through the Society of Infectious Disease Pharmacists.

 After completion of her residency, Dr. Gibson worked as a clinical pharmacist at FirstHealth Moore Regional Hospital for 5 years.
 During this time she also cross trained in the emergency department and outpatient oncology.
 In January of 2017, she took the new position of Antimicrobial Stewardship Pharmacist at FirstHealth where she currently remains.

-Dr. Gibson has served as an APPE preceptor for UNC School of Pharmacy since 2014.
-At FirstHealth, she serves as preceptor in training for the PGY1 infectious disease elective.
+Dr. Gibson has previously served as an APPE preceptor for UNC School of Pharmacy.
+At FirstHealth, she serves as preceptor for the PGY1 Antimicrobial Stewardship rotation, the Longitudinal Education rotation, the Practice-Based Project rotation, and the Infectious Diseases elective.

-Dr. Gibson's personal interests include reading, going to the beach, and spending time with her husband and two daughters.
+Dr. Gibson's personal interests include all things bugs and drugs, reading, travelling, and spending time with her husband and two daughters.

-Dr. Andrew Krupp began his academic training at North Carolina State University where he earned his B.S. in Microbiology with a Minor in Genetics.
-Following this, Dr. Krupp enrolled at the University of North Carolina's Eshelman School of Pharmacy where he earned his Doctor of Pharmacy degree in 2012.
-Dr. Krupp continued his training by completing a PGY-1 residency at FirstHealth Moore Regional Hospital, where he eventually stayed on as a Clinical Pharmacist.
+Dr. Andrew Krupp began his academic training at North Carolina State University where he earned his B.S. in microbiology with a minor in genetics.
+Upon graduation, Dr. Krupp enrolled at the University of North Carolina's Eshelman School of Pharmacy where he earned his Doctor of Pharmacy degree in 2012.
+Dr. Krupp continued his training by completing a PGY-1 residency at FirstHealth Moore Regional Hospital, where he eventually stayed on as a Clinical Pharmacist, supervisor and preceptor for clinical care.

-Dr. Krupp's personal interests include traveling, technology, gaming, reading, exercise and the lifelong study of Karate.
+Dr. Krupp's personal interests include traveling, gaming, reading, exploring national parks and the lifelong study of karate.

 Dr. Bill Mang began his academic training at the State University of New York College at Geneseo where he earned his B.S in Biology with a concentration in Biotechnology.
 After completing his undergraduate training, he worked in pre-clinical oncology research at Cyclis Pharmaceuticals and ArQule Biomedical Institute in Massachusetts.
 Following this, Dr. Mang enrolled at UNC Eshelman School of Pharmacy and earned his Doctor of Pharmacy degree in 2009.